rust-lang/book/nostarch/chapter14.md

 The `opt-level` setting controls the number of optimizations Rust will apply to your code, with a range of 0 to 3.
-Applying more optimizations extends compiling time, so if you’re in development and compiling your code often, you’ll want faster compiling even if the resulting code runs slower.
-That is the reason the default `opt-level` for `dev` is `0`.
+Applying more optimizations extends compiling time, so if you’re in development and compiling your code often, you’ll want fewer optimizations to compile faster even if the resulting code runs slower.
+The default `opt-level` for `dev` is therefore `0`.
 When you’re ready to release your code, it’s best to spend more time compiling.
 You’ll only compile in release mode once, but you’ll run the compiled program many times, so release mode trades longer compile time for code that runs faster.
 That is why the default `opt-level` for the `release` profile is `3`.

-You can override any default setting by adding a different value for it in *Cargo.toml*.
+You can override a default setting by adding a different value for it in *Cargo.toml*.
 For example, if we want to use optimization level 1 in the development profile, we can add these two lines to our project’s *Cargo.toml*
 file: